|

 the university?

-You dont understand.
-I am going to be a great
+I am going to be a great poet.

 Born in York in 1907, Wystan Hugh Auden rose to prominence

-in the 1930s with poetry chronicling the political and social
+with poetry chronicling the political and social upheavals of

-From 1925 Auden studied at Christ Church College, Oxford
+Auden studied at Christ Church College, Oxford University

-Day-Lewis and Louis MacNeice and also Christopher Isherwood
+and Louis MacNeice and also Christopher Isherwood who

-who he had been at school with and with whom he would later
+he had been at school with and with whom he would later travel

-Graduating in 1928 he spent a year in Berlin (not Paris
+On graduating in 1928 he spent a year in Berlin (not

-like many writers of the time), developing a lifelong love for
+Paris like many writers of the time), developing a lifelong

-the German language and being influenced by Bertolt Brecht.
+love for the German language and being influenced by Bertolt

-Isherwood joined Auden in the German capital and when Auden
+Brecht.
+Isherwood joined Auden in the German capital and

-returned to England Isherwood stayed on, writing about his experiences
+when Auden returned to England Isherwood stayed on, writing

-In 1935 Auden married Erika Mann, the daughter of Thomas
+Auden married Erika Mann in 1935, enabling the daughter

-Mann, enabling her to get a British passport and leave Nazi
+of Thomas Mann to get a British passport and leave Nazi Germany.

-Germany.
-Despite being a marriage of convenience, they were
+Despite being a marriage of convenience, they were still married

 In January 1939 Auden and Isherwood immigrated to the United